Grrl Power is an ongoing story about superheroines doing everyday superheroic things. It has quite a large cast.

 Too Kinky to Torture: Nonsexual example — she speaks dismissively to the waitress at a spicy-food-oriented restaurant, prompting them to dose her food with "The Unmaker."
 To the astonishment of all involved, she loves it.

 Useless Useful Spell: Her truesight is the strongest anyone has ever seen, able to pierce a Succubus glamor with ease.
 Unfortunately, illusionists are apparently exceptionally rare on Earth.

 Deus: I'm sure in her line of work she'll eventually meet most of them.

-Weaksauce Weakness: Mittens.
-At least, that's the only weakness she's realized.
-If something cut off or removed her hand, or rendered Halo unable to hold the orbs, she would also be screwed.
-She also gets a good laugh from the rest of the team when she enthusiastically informs them that she's not bulletproof.
-Turns to Fridge Horror when you think for a moment that she may have actually tested the red and green orbs for invincibility by having guns shot at her.
+Weaksauce Weakness: For Sydney its mittens.
+At least, that's the only aspect of the problem she's recognized; if something cut off or removed her hand, or otherwise rendered her unable to hold the orbs, she would also be screwed.
+(Though it has been noted that mittens, or being disarmed, would not render her completely helpless, as she would still be able to use her orbs as bludgeoning tools, since they respond to her mental commands — a trick she's used more than once.)
+She also gets a good laugh from the rest of the team when she enthusiastically informs them that she's not bulletproof — though there may be a touch of Fridge Horror there too, when one considers that she may have actually tested the red and green orbs for invincibility by having guns shot at her.

-Sydney's shop co-owner.
-More laid-back than Sydney (not a hard task) and usually good at weathering her moods (harder).
+Sydney's shop's co-owner.
+More laid-back than Sydney (which is not hard), and usually good at weathering her moods (harder).